 In the past, we have granted exemptions for areas like military courses and paramedic training.
 However these candidates also possessed several other desirable traits and life experience.

-If you're still working towards obtaining your 30 credits, consider applying to be a Jail Guard or Traffic Authority member.
+If you're still working towards obtaining your 30 credits, consider applying to be a Jail Guard, Community Safety or Traffic Authority member.
 You'll gain experience and have a flexible schedule where you can continue your post secondary studies.

 Q. I am colour blind.
 Can I apply to be a Police Officer?